sunipkm/cmdparse/README.md

 More details about how the tokenization and the parsing algorithm are documented in the `tokens` module’s and `Parser` trait’s documentation.

+# Features
+This crate is `no_std` compatible.
+Features that depend on the standard library are only enabled when the `std` feature is enabled.
+These features include support for types from the standard library, such as `Vec`, `String`, and collections from the standard library.

 ## License

 Licensed under either of